How is the real estate market doing in Lincolnshire, IL?

 Are there fewer Short Sales and Foreclosures in Lincolnshire?

-During May 2022 the real estate market in Lincolnshire consisted of 95.8% Traditional homes sales.
-That is a decrease over April 2022 of 2.5% and a decrease over May 2021 of 2.3%.
+During September 2023 the real estate market in Lincolnshire consisted of 98.2% Traditional homes sales.
+That is a decrease over August 2023 of 0.1% and an increase over September 2022 of 4.2%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Lincolnshire, IL going up or down and by how much?

-On average, sold home prices in Lincolnshire, IL have appreciated (risen) 6.25% when comparing May 2022 to May 2021 (year over year).
-On average, sold home prices in Lincolnshire, IL have depreciated (fallen) -2.33% when comparing May 2022 to April 2022 (month over month).
+On average, sold home prices in Lincolnshire, IL have appreciated (risen) 11.9% when comparing September 2023 to September 2022 (year over year).
+On average, sold home prices in Lincolnshire, IL have appreciated (risen) 21.54% when comparing September 2023 to August 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Lincolnshire, IL